mint-metrics/mojito-website/website/docs/example-js-delivery-simple-ab.md

 ```

-&gt; Note: The classList API is not supported well by older browsers, so you may need to create a [default exclusion rule](js-delivery-customisation#default-exclusion-rule) in your container `shared-code.js`.
+> Note: The classList API is not supported well by older browsers, so you may need to create a [default exclusion rule](js-delivery-customisation#default-exclusion-rule) in your container `shared-code.js`.

 ## 4. Define your trigger properly